aimms/how-to/Articles/526/526-reporting-data-over-composite-objects.rst

 Reporting data over composite objects
 ======================================

-This is a companion article to :doc:`Identifying Composite Objects in Mathematical Programming Modeling <../526/526-modeling-composite-objects>`.
+This is a companion article to :doc:`../526/526-modeling-composite-objects`.

+In this article a tabular and a composite table are presented based on data from both the component and reference based approaches.

+The :download:`AIMMS 4.82 project download <model/TimeSpaceNetworkBasic.zip>`

 Creating tabular and composite tables with the composite approach